AI DevOps Monitoring

 Point Fazm at your alerting channels

-Fazm reads and correlates alerts
+Fazm reads and groups the alerts

-Cross-references with dashboards
+Cross-references with dashboards and logs

-Delivers a structured analysis
+Delivers structured analysis and recommendations

 Real DevOps Scenarios Where Fazm Shines